 If you live in a semi-detached or terrace house you share a wall (or walls) with your neighbour that is known as the party wall.
 It separates buildings belonging to different owners.
-Where a wall separates two different sized buildings, only the part that is used by both properties is considered to be a party wall.
-The rest belongs to the person on whose land it stands.
-You must get your neighbours agreement before you can start any building work such as: Extensions, damp proofing works, some internal refurbishment, structural alterations.
+You must get your neighbours agreement before you can start certain building works which can include: Extensions, loft conversions, some internal refurbishment and structural alterations.

-In some cases, excavating or constructing foundations for a new building within three or six metres of neighbouring properties will also need written agreement.
+Often, excavating or constructing foundations for a new building within three or six metres of a neighbouring property will also invoke the Party Wall Act.

 Since the Party Wall etc Act 1996 came into force, homeowners in England and Wales have had a procedure to follow when building work involves a party wall or party fence wall.
 The Act is designed to minimise disputes by making sure property owners use a surveyor to determine the time and way in which work is carried out.
 You can use an agreed surveyor to act for both property owners should problems arise.
 The Act allows you to carry out work on or next to a shared wall.
 At the same time protecting the interests of anyone else who might be affected by that work.

 The Act doesn't cover every day minor jobs that don't affect the neighbours half of a party wall including: Fixing plugs Screwing in wall units or shelving.
 Adding or replacing some recessed electrical wiring or sockets.
 Re-plastering your walls.